quickeducation/final-project/DesignSpec.md

 ### Screen #3
 ![alt text](https://i.imgur.com/ABQjpde.png "Screen 3")
-- The navigation bar will follow the same design with the same reasons as specified on page 3 except for the “Create Account” button will now be a “Log In” button.
+- The navigation bar will follow the same design with the same reasons as specified on screen 2 except for the “Create Account” button will now be a “Log In” button.
 This provides the user a pathway to log in if they already have an account.
 - This screen features a centered header which states “Create Account” which lets the user know the purpose of the following inputs.
 - The username and password inputs are centered alongside a label for each of them.
 This is to minimize confusion for their purpose.
 - Below the inputs is a rounded button which helps signify that it is a button.
 When clicking the button there are three scenarios.
 The first is that someone else already has the username that they tried, in which case an error from a browser dialog will let them know that username has already been chosen.
 If they fail to enter in a password or username, an error from a browser dialog would let them know that they missed the field or both of them.
-If there is no user with the same username and they provided a password an account will be created for this user and they will be directed to the next screen (page 5).
+If there is no user with the same username and they provided a password an account will be created for this user and they will be directed to the next screen (screen 4).
 - There is another pathway for the user if they recognize that they already have an account which is at the bottom.
-Here there is a label beside a login button which will redirect them to the login screen on page 3.
+Here there is a label beside a login button which will redirect them to the login screen on screen 2.

 ### Screen #4
 ![alt text](https://i.imgur.com/1hJXMPs.png "Screen 4")
 - The logo in the top left-hand corner will be a static image of the website’s logo and will not link to anything.
 This is because we already have a home button to redirect to our home page and the logo can just stay an image.
-- The ‘Home’ button will direct the user back to the home screen specced in page 2.
-This allows the user to navigate easily back to the homepage.
-- The ‘Leaderboards’ button will direct the user to the leaderboards page specified in page 6.
+- The ‘Leaderboards’ button will direct the user to the leaderboards page specified on screen 5.
 This will allow users to easily see the leaderboard whenever they wish.
 - The ‘Example Problem Set Title…’ box will be an input box that will hold the title of the problem set that was just created as specified in page 8.
 - The ‘Example link’ box will be a textbox that is read and copy only, and will hold the website link to the problem set that was just created as specified in page 9.
 - The ‘Test Yourself’ box will be a button that will link directly back to the problem set linked above.
-- The ‘Create Another Problem Set’ box will be a button that will link directly to the problem set creation page specified in page 8.
+- The ‘Create Another Problem Set’ box will be a button that will link directly to the problem set creation page specified in screen 7.

 ### Screen #5
 ![alt text](https://i.imgur.com/am5ivav.png "Screen 5")
-- The ‘My Account’ button will direct the user to the My Account page specified in page 7.
+- The ‘My Account’ button will direct the user to the My Account page specified in screen 6.
 This will allow users to navigate to their account page to look at their account details.
 This will only show when users are already logged into their account.
 - The Log out button will allow the user to log out of their account at any time to ensure that no one can use their account when on a shared device.
 This will only show when users are already logged into their account.
 - This page displays the overall leaderboards of all accounts using our platform.
 This will allow users to easily see how they stack up with other people using our website.
 This page will add a sense of accomplishment for the users as well as a sense of competitiveness which will help motivate them to continue solving problem sets.
 - The simple ranking system from best to worst is something that is easy to understand and will allow users to easily pick up on any changes in position.